jqwik-team/jqwik/documentation/src/docs/user-guide.template.md

 The interesting API elements are
 - [`ActionSequence`](/docs/${docsVersion}/javadoc/net/jqwik/api/stateful/ActionSequence.html):
   A generic collection type especially crafted for holding and shrinking of a list of actions.
-  As a convenience it will apply the actions to a model when you call `run(model)`.
+  As a convenience it will apply the actions to a state-based object when you call `run(state)`.

 - [`Arbitraries.sequences()`](/docs/${docsVersion}/javadoc/net/jqwik/api/Arbitraries.html#sequences-net.jqwik.api.Arbitrary-):
   This method will create the arbitrary for generating an `ActionSequence` given the